austinkeeley/i-am-disappoint/README.md

 # i-am-disappoint

-> Shames your terrible builds.
+Shames your terrible builds by placing a failure ribbon on ones that don't pass.

 ## One day at work...

-    Boss:  Our build is broken but we want to promote it to staging.
+> Boss: Our build is broken but we want to promote it to staging.

-    Me:    Well, we should probably fix the build.
+> Me: Well, we should probably fix the build.

-    Boss:  Yeah, but it would be nice if we could promote the build but tell people it's broken and not to use it.
+> Boss: Yeah, but it would be nice if we could promote the build but tell people it's broken and not to use it.

-    Me:    What.
+> Me: What.

 ## Getting Started